 Of all places shaped by humans, Petra may claim the first rank in beauty.
-One dares to say this in the year 2007, now that millions have chosen it among the world’s Seven Wonders (second only to the Great Wall of China).
+One dares to say it, now that millions have chosen Petra among the world’s Seven Wonders (second only to the Great Wall of China).
 The components of Petra’s beauty are the riot of color and the elegant precision of architectural line: wildness and control in harmony.

 The Nabataean Arabs who sculpted the city started out as tent-dwelling caravaneers with no homegrown architectural tradition.
 They borrowed from the styles of the people they traded with, adapting them boldly to their desert setting.
 The royal family and its entourage cut 34 tombs in the sandstone cliffs in the style of Roman temples.
 Elsewhere in the Hellenistic world, temples collapsed.
 The mountains, however, remained.
 Where today can you see full façades, roofs and all?
 In Petra.